CIVIL3D Performance Improvement

 3DCONFIG

-Turn Hardware Acceleration off and restart Civil 3D.
+Disable Hardware Acceleration and restart Civil 3D.

 3) Set Cursor Type to Default Windows Cursor